 Award specific learning activities include exercises, team based learning, site visits, visiting professionals, work placements, online activities and critical debates.
 You will have the opportunity to engage in a range of coursework activities in order to foster active learning through contribution to participatory exercises and through formal and informal presentations of your work.

 Assessment methods used on the course include:

 You will be assessed throughout the course on your:

 Sam Ingleson is a multimedia visual artist.
 Her art practice is centred in social engagement and participatory performances.
 Her core research themes are the exploration of creative space and engagement in the formation of artistic strategies that include makers and performers.
-Sam current interest is collaborating to developing board games that bring groups of people together to celebrate, learn or reflect.
-This has lead to the publication of a chapter in 'An artists approach to board games ', in: Moseley, A & Whitton, N (eds.), New traditional games for learning, A Case Book.
+Sam's current interest is collaborating to developing board games that bring groups of people together to celebrate, learn or reflect.
+This has led to the publication of the chapter, 'An artist's approach to board games ', in: Moseley, A & Whitton, N (eds.), New Traditional Games for Learning: A Case Book.

 SEEK Profile - http://www.seek.salford.ac.uk/profiles/SINGLESON.jsp